hellowhirl/DSA/README.md

 System.out.println(Arrays.toString(numbers));
 ```
 Java has 2 implementations of dynamic arrays, classes from java.util package
-- Vector: grows by 100% of its size every time it gets full - synchronized
+- Vector: grows by 100% of its size every time it gets full - synchronous
 - ArrayList: goows by 50% of its size every time it gets full - asynchronous

 ## Linked Lists